quintilesims/layer0/README.md

 The Layer0 API is a web service that provisions and manages Layer0 resources in AWS.

 #### Common Functions
-*The following commands should be ran from the `layer0/api` directory*
+*The following commands should be run from the `layer0/api` directory*

 | Function      | Command       |
 | ------------- |:--------------|